gaganahluwalia/offerCountdown/README.md

 # React Offer Count Down App

-- This app is created with React 17 and can be install using npm install.
+- This app is created with React 17 and can be installed using npm install after downling the code.

 - It uses the data.json file which is inside public-> assets